 The 3 main reasons why a drain should be placed in the garden are

 - Water table

 - Clayey soil.

 Waterlogging often occurs in specific areas of the garden.
 It can usually be caused by concavity in that area of the garden, because the soil is collapsed or rusty.
 There may also be some cement or debris left underneath.

-On rare occasions, we have observed that gardens are kept moist without watering, even in summer.
-This constant humidity comes from the water table or underground water areas.
-There may be a passage of groundwater, the proximity of a sewerage system, a river or other water network passing underneath.
+On rare occasions, we have observed that gardens remain damp without watering, even in summer.
+This constant moisture comes from the water table or underground water zones.
+There may be a groundwater passage, the proximity of a sewer, river or other water network passing underneath.

 Clay soil is perhaps the most common cause of poor drainage in the garden.
 This also causes waterlogging and a constant water table or humidity throughout the year.